Seating

 G. Worsley, ‘Nuneham Park Revisited – I & II’, Country Life (3 & 10 January 1985), pp. 16-19; pp. 64-67

-Weber Soros, S. (ed.), James ‘Athenian’ Stuart: The Rediscovery of Antiquity (New Haven and London, 2006), pp.
+Weber Soros, S. (ed.), James ‘Athenian’ Stuart: The Rediscovery of Antiquity (New Haven and London, 2006)

-An Early Expression of English Neoclassicism
+The Nuneham Park Armchairs: An Early Expression of English Neoclassicism

 Design and Stylistic Context

-This pair of giltwood armchairs from Nuneham Park were designed by James “Athenian” Stuart and are attributed to the workshop of John Gordon.
-They are exceptional expressions of the early English neoclassical style of the 1760s, a moment when British taste was shifting decisively away from the exuberant asymmetry of Rococo towards the ordered harmony of the classical world, inspired by archaeological discoveries at Herculaneum and Pompeii and by measured studies of ancient Greek and Roman architecture.
+This pair of giltwood armchairs were designed by James “Athenian” Stuart and are attributed to the workshop of John Gordon.
+They are exceptional expressions of early English neoclassicism that predate the important suites of transitional seat furniture supplied by Thomas Chippendale and Robert Adam for Sir Lawrence Dundas.
+The 1760 was a moment when British taste was shifting decisively away from the Rococo towards the harmony of the classical world, which was partly inspired by archaeological discoveries at Herculaneum and Pompeii and by the studies of ancient Greek and Roman architecture.

 Stuart’s Architectural Role at Nuneham Park